 Making the switch to natural cleaners for tile and grout is incredibly easy and very inexpensive.
-All of the things you need you likely already have, and they are more effective, in my opinion, than store-bought alternatives.
+You likely already have all the things you need, and they are more effective, in my opinion, than store-bought alternatives.
 You also don’t have to worry about your kids bathing in a chemical cocktail after you clean the tub, or a toddler crawling around on a floor covered in carcinogens.

 For cleaning tile or tub: